The $\Omega(2380)$ as a partner of the $\Omega(2012)$: Conclusions

 \section{Conclusions}

 The discovery of the $\Omega(2012)$ triggered extensive discussion regarding its nature.
 Measurements of its decay into $\bar{K}\Xi$ and $\bar{K}\pi\Xi$, together with different theoretical studies, led the Belle Collaboration to favor a molecular interpretation generated from the $\bar{K}\Xi^*$ and $\eta\Omega$ interactions, with $\bar{K}\Xi$ as a decay channel.
 It is worth noting that such a state had been predicted prior to its experimental observation \cite{Sarkar:2004jh}.
-These ideas were subsequently extended to the $\bar{K}^*\Xi^*$, $\omega\Omega$, and $\phi\Omega$ interactions, where a $J^P=3/2^-$ resonance was also predicted \cite{Sarkar:2010saz}.
+These ideas were subsequently extended to the $\bar{K}^*\Xi^*$, $\omega\Omega$, and $\phi\Omega$ interactions, where a spin-degenerate negative-parity resonance was predicted within an $s$-wave, spin-independent framework \cite{Sarkar:2010saz}.

-In the present work, we identify the $\Omega(2380)$ as a candidate for this predicted state and extend the approach of Ref.~\cite{Sarkar:2010saz} by incorporating the $\bar{K}\Xi^*$ and $\bar{K}^*\Xi$ decay channels through box-diagram mechanisms.
+In the present work, we identify the $\Omega(2380)$ as a candidate for this predicted spin-degenerate resonance, with spin–parity assignments $J^P=1/2^-$, $3/2^-$ and $5/2^-$, and extend the approach of Ref.~\cite{Sarkar:2010saz} by incorporating the $\bar{K}\Xi^*$ and $\bar{K}^*\Xi$ decay channels through box-diagram mechanisms.
 These contributions provide a sizable enhancement to the width compared to the natural decay of the $\bar{K}^*\Xi^*$ component.
 The regulator of the loop functions was fixed to reproduce the mass of the $\Omega(2380)$, yielding a cutoff value well within the natural range expected from light vector-meson exchange.
 The resulting total width, as well as the partial decay widths into the $\bar{K}\Xi^*$ and $\bar{K}^*\Xi$ channels, are found to be compatible with the available experimental information.